Steven Novella: Bibliography

 A book written by Steve Novella and his Skeptics' Guide co-hosts about scientific skepticism was published in October 2018.
 The Skeptics' Guide to the Universe: How to Know What's Really Real in a World Increasingly Full of Fake was reviewed by Publishers Weekly, which said: "In plain English and cogent prose, Novella makes skepticism seem mighty, necessary, and accessible all at once...
 Empowering and illuminating, this thinker's paradise is an antidote to spreading anti-scientific sentiments.
 Readers will return to its ideas again and again."
-The subsections of the book, Neuropsycholological Humility, Metacognition, Science and Pseudoscience and Iconic Cautionary Tales from History, break the topic into conceptional chunks that are easy for readers with a wide range of backgrounds to digest.
+The subsections of the book ("Neuropsycholological Humility", "Metacognition", "Science and Pseudoscience", and "Iconic Cautionary Tales from History") break the topic into conceptional chunks that are easy for readers with a wide range of backgrounds to digest.

 Neil deGrasse Tyson's review says: "Thorough, informative, and enlightening, The Skeptics' Guide to the Universe inoculates you against the frailties and shortcomings of human cognition.
 If this book does not become required reading for us all, we may well see modern civilization unravel before our eyes."

+Steven, Bob, and Jay Novella published The Skeptics' Guide to the Future in 2022.